+In fiscal 2013, assets primarily related to three underperforming restaurants including the company-owned Chili's in Brazil with a carrying value of \$5.6 million were written down to their fair value of \$0.3 million resulting in an impairment charge of \$5.3 million.
 In fiscal 2012, assets primarily related to three underperforming restaurants with a carrying value of \$4.7 million were written down to their fair value of \$1.6 million resulting in an impairment charge of \$3.1 million.
-In fiscal 2011, assets primarily related to three underperforming restaurants with a carrying value of \$2.2 million were written down to their fair value of \$0.3 million resulting in an impairment charge of \$1.9 million.
 We determined fair value based on projected discounted future operating cash flows of the restaurants over their remaining service life using a risk adjusted discount rate that is commensurate with the risk inherent in our current business model.

+In fiscal 2013, one transferable liquor license with a carrying value of \$0.3 million was written down to the fair value of \$0.1 million resulting in an impairment charge of \$0.2 million.
 In fiscal 2012, certain transferable liquor licenses with a carrying value of \$6.7 million were written down to their fair value of \$4.1 million resulting in an impairment charge of \$2.6 million.
-We determined fair value based on prices in the open market for licenses in similar jurisdictions.
+We determined fair value based on prices in the open market for licenses in same or similar jurisdictions.